hk-speedrunning/HK-Rules/game-rules.md

 - Video evidence is expected to be of a watchable quality, without frequent or extensive frame drops.
 - Game audio must be present (sound necessary, music optional) and game sounds should be audible over any background noise (voice, music etc.) at all times.
 	- Runs will be rejected at the verifier's discretion if listening clearly to the game sounds requires uncomfortable levels of background noise.
 - HUD elements must be clearly visible at all times.
 This includes the soul meter, masks, and geo and essence counts.
-Where required for verification, there must be at least one clear frame of the Title Screen where the patch number and modding API text would be seen (visual guide: https://imgur.com/a/XgK6qDJ).
+Where required for verification, there must be at least one clear frame of the Title Screen where the patch number and modding API text would be seen ([visual guide](https://imgur.com/a/XgK6qDJ)).
 Runs will be rejected at the verifier's discretion if significant amounts of the active portion of the game window are covered.

 ### Timing
 - Use of the load remover integrated into LiveSplit is required for loadless timing.
 LiveSplit should be clearly visible.